Updated 2/23/18: Added the final reflection of gifts at the bottom.

 Rating: 3.5/5 ★★★1/2

 Post wedding reflections: Registries are a great way to steer your guests in the direction and to let them what you really want.
 However, you will still have some guests who obviously decide to take matters into their own hand of what they want to give you instead.
 Some gifts we received were quite thoughtful and others very creative/strange.
 Then there are those guests who inevitably decide not to give anything, not even a congratulatory card.
 Sure gifts are NOT required for attendance, but even a handmade card would have better than just showing up and leaving immediately after all of the food was served.
 Sure they have up to a year supposedly by this archaic etiquette standard, but we won’t be holding our breath.
+The only thing I’d really change is some people I invited and didn’t invite.
 We had a lovely day regardless, and I’m so happy to put all of the wedding stress behind me!
 Married life is excellent so far!